-In October 2017 the Moor Lane ground was renamed the Peninsula Stadium in a corporate sponsorship deal.
-The new stadium was officially opened by Sir Alex Ferguson.
+In October 2017 the new Moor Lane ground was officially opened by Sir Alex Ferguson.
+It was also renamed the Peninsula Stadium in a corporate sponsorship deal.

 Chris Shiel informs me; ‘There is the Fairways Lodge on George Street in Prestwich is around half a mile, or a ten minute stroll on foot, along pleasant public footpaths that go through Prestwich Golf Course and over the moor, a ten minute stroll.
 If the weather is bad the route along the road is more preferable and is about one mile.
 Fairways Lodge, sometimes known locally as ‘The Village’ (from a previous name) is a hotel with gym facilities and function rooms but there is a public bar that is frequented by a few locals.
 It is normally fairly quiet as it’s slightly off the beaten track down a long cul de sac but it is the closest to Moor Lane’.

 Jim Simpson informs me; ‘Probably the nearest pub to the Peninsula Stadium that welcomes away fans is the Star Inn on Back Hope Street in Higher Broughton.
 It’s a 10 to 15 minute walk from the ground.
 It can take a bit of finding but is well worth it.
 It’s a traditional old-style boozer which is co-operatively owned after being bought by its regulars 10 years ago.’